 Since we are a family who is dairy free and nut free, unfortunately that means that a lot of the Valentine’s Day chocolate treats are off limit for us.
 Which I know can be kind of a bummer, especially if you are new to dealing with food allergies and sensitivities.
 When you can’t eat dairy or wheat and the stores are filled with chocolate candies and heart shaped cookies, it can feel a little bit like you’re being left out of the fun.

 I’ve gotten used to the idea that we can have delicious allergy friendly holiday treats as long as I make them myself with allergy-friendly ingredients.
 One company that I have come to rely on and love is PASCHA Chocolate.
-Not only do they make amazing chocolate bars with gourmet flavors like Lucuma and Arabica Coffee, but they also make delicious and rich chocolate baking chips.

 All of PASCHA’s products are free of the Top 8 Allergens and are made in a dedicated facility, so there is no chance of any cross contamination.
 This is so important to me.
 Since we have a tree nut allergy in our family, I have to be so careful with what kind of chocolate I buy.
 Many chocolate companies process nuts as well, so those products are not safe for my family.